mpvnet-player/mpv.net/Manual.md

 Before making a support request, please try a newer [beta version](#beta) first.

-Bugs and feature requests can be made on the github [issue tracker](https://github.com/stax76/mpv.net/issues), feel free to use for anything mpv related.
+Bugs and feature requests can be made on the github [issue tracker](https://github.com/stax76/mpv.net/issues), feel free to use for anything mpv.net related.

 Or use the [support thread](https://forum.videohelp.com/threads/392514-mpv-net-a-extendable-media-player-for-windows) in the VideoHelp forum.